danmanners/personal-website/content/posts/2022-01-turingpi-v2.md

 The Turing Pi 2 has dual-Gigabit Ethernet NICs, and a Realtek switch chip which supports Layer 2+ capabilities<sup>1</sup> as well as LACP<sup>2</sup>.
 With gigabit speeds on the NIC as well as to each compute module, each node will be able to utilize full gigabit speed, which is a major improvement from the Turing Pi 1 and the Compute Module 3/3+, which was limited to 10/100Mbps full-duplex network speeds.

 The board has an IP-enabled baseboard management controller<sup>3</sup>, similar to any enterprise-grade out-of-band management software.
-This will ultimately allow users to manage the network settings, manage power per-node, access serial connections, and flash nodes.
+This will allow users to manage the network settings, manage power per-node, access serial connections, and flash nodes.

 > <sup>1/2</sup>: While the pre-production unit does not have this functionality enabled, it is actively being worked on and will hopefully ship with that functionality enabled.
 >
 > <sup>3</sup>: The baseboard management controller is still a Work-in-Progress on the pre-production unit, but is actively in development and should ship with the functionality and features listed above.

 ## Why does the Turing Pi 2 matter?